 As an OB/GYN physician (and mother of 5 boys), I am given the awesome opportunity to take care of expecting families.
-The majority of the articles for expecting moms are focused on our “first-time-moms”.
-As we approach Mother's Day, I want to focus on moms that are experienced or “veteran-mommies.”
+The majority of the articles for expecting moms are focused on our “first-time-moms”, but I want to focus on moms that are experienced or “veteran-mommies.”

 I frequently observe veteran-mommies in states of anxiety and sometimes maybe even a little depressed as the birth of the new baby approaches.
 These moms often say, "I love my child so deeply, how could I ever love another child as much as my first?"
 At times like this, I take off my 'doctor hat' and put on my 'mommy hat.'
 Ladies, I felt the same way when I was expecting my second child.
 Many patients often feel guilty expressing these feelings.
 I assure you, these feelings are normal and shared by many expectant mothers.